simpixelated/strongtownscarmel/content/blog/solving-climate-goals-strong-towns-principles/index.md

   <figcaption class="figure-caption">Strong Towns Carmel members at city hall</figcaption>
 </figure>

-While Strong Towns does not have the specific goal of fighting climate change, the founder of Strong Towns, believes that a [bottom-up revolution](https://www.strongtowns.org/journal/2022/7/13/for-those-who-wish-wed-talk-about-climate-change-more) is going to be more successful than top-town legislation.
-Most of their campaigns align in that they produce the same result: lower dependency on green-house gas (GHG) emitting vehicles, fewer asphalt covered heat-islands, more carbon storing street trees, and re-use and adaptation of existing infrastructure.
+While Strong Towns does not have a specific goal of fighting climate change, the founder of Strong Towns believes that a [bottom-up revolution](https://www.strongtowns.org/journal/2022/7/13/for-those-who-wish-wed-talk-about-climate-change-more) is going to be more successful than top-town legislation.
+A majority of Strong Towns' campaigns combat climate change by lowering dependency on cars, reducing asphalt covered heat-islands, planting more carbon storing street trees, and re-using and adapting existing infrastructure.

-For Strong Towns Carmel, we are focused on making Carmel an even safer and joyous place to walk, bike, and hopefully someday soon, ride transit.
-We want better options for people to replace a car trip because it helps make our cities stronger, more resilient, and livable.
-Getting people to replace a car trip will also lower GHG emissions, which is a specific goal of the Climate Action Plan.
+Strong Towns Carmel is focused on making Carmel an even safer and more joyous place to walk, bike, and (hopefully someday soon) ride public transit.
+Better options for replacing car trips will make Carmel stronger and more sustainable, while also lowering greenhoue-gas (GHG) emissions -- a specific goal of the Climate Action Plan.

-At the meeting I spoke to our advocacy for three things in Carmel: more safe routes for walking and biking, public transportation, and legalizing missing middle housing.
-You can watch me speak about 3 minutes into this video:
+At the meeting I spoke to our advocacy for three things in Carmel: safer routes for walking and biking, funding public transportation, and legalizing missing middle housing.
+You can listen to my public comment about 3 minutes into this video:

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/_MOxjvd7rVE?si=NXjs6I_iU0ma75lt" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen class="mb-2"></iframe>